feast-dev/feast/docs/getting-started/quickstart.md

 Install the Feast SDK and CLI using pip:

 * In this tutorial, we focus on a local deployment.
-For a more in-depth guide on how to use Feast with GCP or AWS deployments, see [Running Feast with GCP/AWS](../how-to-guides/feast-gcp-aws/)
+For a more in-depth guide on how to use Feast with Snowflake / GCP / AWS deployments, see [Running Feast with Snowflake/GCP/AWS](../how-to-guides/feast-snowflake-gcp-aws/)

 {% tabs %}
 {% tab title="Bash" %}